Traffic barrier: Functions

+Road blockers are used to enhance security by preventing unauthorized or hostile vehicles from entering sensitive or protected locations, such as government buildings, military installations, airports, embassies, and high-security facilities.
+They act as a formidable deterrent against potential threats, including vehicle-borne attacks and unauthorized access.
+Road blockers are equipped with mechanisms that allow for quick deployment and retraction when needed, providing a flexible and effective means of traffic control and security management.

+Platform barriers, Platform screen doors (PSDs) without the doors, are used when PSDs are not feasible due to cost, technological compatibility or other factors.

 Stiffness

 Barriers are divided into three groups, based on the amount they deflect when struck by a vehicle and the mechanism the barrier uses to resist the impact forces.
 In the United States, traffic barriers are tested and classified according to the AASHTO Manual for Assessing Safety Hardware (MASH) standards, which recently superseded Federal Highway Administration NCHRP Report 350.
-Barrier deflections listed below are results from crash tests with a 2000 kg pickup truck traveling 100 km/h, colliding with the rail at a 25 degree angle.
+Barrier deflections listed below are results from crash tests with a 2000 kg pickup truck traveling 100 km/h, colliding with the rail at a 25-degree angle.